tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 When a connection is established between routers, message traffic flows in both directions across that connection.
 Each connection has a client side (a connector) and a server side (a listener) for the purposes of connection establishment.

+**Benefits of the network**

+# Connecting your application
+As part of the decentralized platform, each application team is going to participate in the network.